BenFictional/dart-100-notion/DART-100 Course Content 667fff215a5f4e7a84d69d3347c225cb/Bauhaus Trends 9182055efec143669ad654b8ae8cdb51.md

 # Bauhaus Trends

 Exercise Format: Canvas Discussion
-Figma File: Not started
+Figma File: N/A
 ID: 2.3
 Lesson: 2.
 Balance
 Notes: Should discussion prompts just be in Canvas or exist as course pages?
 Text: Finalized
-Type: 💬 Canvas Discussion
+Type: 📄 Page
 Video: N/A

 Let’s revisit a moment from last week’s podcast, a conversation between Articles of Interest host Avery Truffleman and fashion writer Derrick Guy: